andreszs/cordova-plugin-demos/README.md

 - Install the **cordova-plugin-device** plugin (used in some demos that provide both android and browser platform)
 - Install the relevant plugin from either NPM or GitHub.
 In general, they are the same versions.

-:heavy_exclamation_mark: Some older demos may wrongly include *minSdkVersion* and *targetSdkVersion* variables.
+:warning: Some older demos may wrongly include *minSdkVersion* and *targetSdkVersion* variables.
 Kindly remove them because those values depend on your **cordova-android** platform version.
 Sorry about that.

 # Contributing